 Andean Condor is an iconic bird of the high Andes (photo Alejandro Tello).
 Day 3.
 Birding the Tafí del Valle area This always proves to be an exciting, birding-packed day, as we bird at various altitudes.
-We start the day by ascending the El Infiernillo Pass until we are high above the tree line, often seeing Burrowing Owl and the good-looking Black Siskin sitting on fence posts as the van climbs.
-We stop and do short walks at a couple of high-altitude sites in search of a mouthwatering list of targets.
+We start the day by ascending the El Infiernillo Pass until we are high above the tree line, often seeing Burrowing Owl and the good-looking Black Siskin.
+We will enjoy some short walks at a couple of high-altitude sites in search of a mouth-watering list of targets.
 These include two Argentinian endemics, Moreno's Ground Dove and Tucuman Mountain Finch.

-Andean Flicker is fairly common and likes to sit atop boulders.
+5 | ITINERARY Andean Flicker is fairly common in the area and likes to sit atop boulders.
 This is also usually where we see our first Andean Condor and with luck, we might also encounter Cinereous Harrier.
 Various high-altitude finches abound too.
 We have a special site for Scribble-tailed Canastero, but this involves a steep walk, so do speak to your guide in advance in case you want to skip this.
-It's worth seeing though as it's a highly rangerestricted species!
-While here we will also look for Rock and Buff-breasted Earthcreepers, Maguis Canastero, Monte Yellow Finch, Rufous-bellied Mountain Tanager and Brownbacked Mockingbird.
+It's worth seeing though as it's a highly range-restricted species!
+While here we will also look for Rock and Buff-breasted Earthcreepers, Maguis Canastero, Monte Yellow Finch, Rufous-bellied Mountain Tanager and Brown-backed Mockingbird.
 After what will hopefully have been an amazing morning, we will enjoy lunch and then head to a small lake, where we hope to see Andean Goose, Andean Coot, Andean Gull and others.
-Usually, we then continue back to the cloudforest to clean up on species we may have missed the previous afternoon - Rufous-throated Dipper, of course, being the main target if we haven't seen it yet.
+Usually, we then continue back to the cloudforest to clean up on species we may have missed the previous afternoon, Rufous-throated Dipper, of course, being the main target if we haven't seen it yet.
 Overnight: Hostería Lunahuana, Tafí del Valle Day 4.
 Birding the Monte Desert We will leave Tafí del Valle and ascend the El Infiernillo Pass, continuing beyond into the dry Calchaquí Valleys and birding the majestic Monte Desert with its large cacti.
-The poorlyknown Sandy Gallito, White-throated Cacholote (endemic) and Patagonian Mockingbird are the major targets.
-We will of course look for a lot of other birds, such as Greenish Yellow Finch, Rufous-sided Warbling Finch, Ringed Warbling Finch, White-browed Brushfinch, Band-tailed Sierra Finch, Black-winged and Moreno's Ground Doves, Slender-billed and Rufous-banded Miner, Streak-fronted Thornbird, Puna Canastero, White-browed Chat-Tyrant and the noisy Greater Wagtail-Tyrant.
+The poorly known Sandy Gallito, White-throated Cacholote (Argentina endemic) and Patagonian Mockingbird are the major targets.
+We will of course look for many other species, such as Greenish Yellow Finch, Rufous-sided Warbling Finch, Ringed Warbling Finch, Whitebrowed Brushfinch, Band-tailed Sierra Finch, Black-winged and Moreno's Ground Doves, Slender-billed and Rufous-banded Miner, Streak-fronted Thornbird, Streakbacked Canastero, White-browed Chat-Tyrant and the noisy Greater Wagtail-Tyrant.
 Overnight: Viñas de Cafayate Wine Resort Day 5.
-Cafayate to Coronel Moldes We continue our exciting journey that traverses the spectacular scenery of Argentina's wine country looking for Long-tailed Meadowlark, Burrowing Parrot, Tufted Tit-Spinetail, Yellow-billed Tit-Tyrant, Rusty-vented Canastero, the endemic Steinbach's Canastero, Many-colored Chaco Finch, Band-tailed Sierra Finch, Green-barred and White-fronted Woodpeckers, Golden-billed Saltator, Chaco Earthcreeper, White-tipped Plantcutter, Ultramarine Grosbeak, Pampa Finch, Stripe-crowned Spinetail, and, as always, many We spend some of the morning driving through the picturesque Enchanted Valley.
+Cafayate to Coronel Moldes We will continue our exciting journey as we traverse the spectacular scenery of Argentina's wine country looking for Long-tailed Meadowlark, Burrowing Parrot, Tufted Tit-Spinetail, Yellow-billed Tit-Tyrant, Rusty-vented Canastero, the endemic Steinbach's Canastero, Many-colored Chaco Finch, Band-tailed Sierra Finch, Green-barred and White-fronted Woodpeckers, Golden-billed Saltator, Chaco Earthcreeper, White-tipped Plantcutter, Ultramarine Grosbeak, Pampa Finch, Stripe-crowned Spinetail, and, as always, many others.
+We will spend some of the morning driving through the picturesque Enchanted Valley.
 After lunch we spend some time birding transitional forest in the canyon formed by the Juramento River.
-We'll be looking for sought-after denizens of this arid region, including Crested Gallito, Spotwinged Falconet, Red-legged Seriema, Black-chested Buzzard-Eagle and the poorly known Sandy Gallito.
+We'll be looking for sought-after denizens of this arid region, including Crested Gallito, Spot-winged Falconet, Red-legged Seriema, Black-chested Buzzard-Eagle and the poorly known Sandy Gallito.
 Overnight: Hostería Cabra Corral, Coronel Moldes Day 6.
 Bishop's Slope via Los Cardones National Park The scenery today arguably gets even better (if that is possible) as we drive through Los Cardones National Park and other remarkable areas.
 We might see our first of some unusual and spectacular hummingbirds such as Red-tailed Comet and White-sided Hillstar while